cjyuan/cyf-notes/itd.md

 Could you prepare the CSS code on your own CodePen page and then update the CodePen link in your Google Doc?

+### Step 7

+Your average practice test score needs to be at least 100 to meet the acceptance criteria.

+Can you retake the practice test a few more times until your score range is at least 95-105?

 ## POSSIBLE IMPROVEMENTS